Kanta Kumari Bhatnagar

-She was the prominent Woman Judge in Rajasthan.

 Biography

 Bhatnagar worked as a judge in Rajasthan in 1968.
-She became the Chief Justice of the Madras High Court in June 1992.
-She was the first woman to serve as chief justice of that court and held that post for around five months.
+She became the Chief Justice of the Madras High Court in June 1992, becoming the first woman to serve as chief justice of that court, and held that post for around five months.

 Bhatnagar became the first chair of the Rajasthan State Human Rights Commission in 2000.

 She died at age 81 of a heart attack in Udaipur on 13 August 2011.